What is better than BLE for indoor positioning system?

 What is BLE?

-BLE (or Bluetooth Low Energy) is a wireless personal area network technology designed, first of all, for data transmission.
+BLE (or Bluetooth Low Energy) is a wireless personal area network technology designed primarily for data transmission.

 BLE is not designed for positioning.
 Like any other RSSI-based (radio signal strength indicator) system, for example, WiFi, positioning is just a nice by-product for them.
-Yes, BLE does data transmission between phones, hands-free, etc.; it can also be used for tracking.
+Yes, BLE enables data transmission between phones, hands-free devices, etc.; it can also be used for tracking purposes.
 In addition.
 With serious trade-offs.

 It is the most vital point of RSSI-based technologies and its weakest point.